Sandipan-87/WIDS_5.0_coding_gpt_like_transformer_from_scratch/README.md

 (Skim this.
 Just understand that Tensors are matrices that run on the GPU)

 [Attention in Transformers - 3Blue1Brown](https://www.youtube.com/watch?v=eMlx5fFNoYc)
-(Optional but watch this for deep understanding through visualization)
+(Optional but watch this if you want deep understanding through visualization)